-12 We do not expect this recommendation to result in a large increase in Medicare beneficiaries enrolled in PACE.
-13 The reliance on the day-care center constrains the capacity 14 15 of PACE providers, and the PACE model is not appealing to all beneficiaries.
-In addition, because PACE is an optional 16 17 Medicaid benefit, states would still maintain their 18 discretion over whether or not to contract with PACE to enroll the under-55.
-19 would be offset by the savings achieved from paying PACE 1 2 providers on the PPACA-revised benchmarks.
-Therefore, we do 3 not expect this recommendation to increase federal spending on PACE relative to current law.
-We do expect this 4 recommendation to increase access to PACE services for 5 6 nursing home-certifiable Medicare beneficiaries under the 7 age of 55.
-This recommendation may also help PACE providers to increase their program enrollment.
-8
+- 1 increase, we expect that the cost to the Medicare program - 2 from more beneficiaries being enrolled because of this - 3 recommendation would be offset by the savings achieved from - 4 paying PACE providers on the PPACA-revised benchmarks. - 5 Therefore, we do not expect this recommendation to increase - 6 federal spending on PACE relative to current law.
+We do - 7 expect this recommendation to increase access to PACE - 8 services for some nursing home-certifiable Medicare - 9 beneficiaries.
+This recommendation may also help PACE - 10 providers to increase their program enrollment.